Explore what Buntzen Lake has to offer

 With one visit to Buntzen Lake, you'll understand why it's our most popular recreation site.
 This picturesque lake is encircled by trails spanning through the forests ranging in difficulty from easy to challenging.
 Head down to the shore to enjoy your choice of two sandy beaches, or cast off in your boat for a day on the water.
 Bring your furry friend along to enjoy the off-leash dog area, or take your horse out on one of our equestrian-friendly trails.
 All of this is conveniently located in Port Moody's backyard.

-Pack up the car and get here early.
-Parking is limited and the gates are locked for the remainder of the day once the lots are full.
 Plan your trip before you go and find important notices about closures and parking here.

 What Buntzen Lake has to offer